ZDavSmith/JobPlacementDashboard/README.md

 # Live Project

+## Introduction
-This repository is a summary of my code for a live project I spent time on throughout the final two weeks of my coursework at The Tech Academy
+This repository is a summary of my code for a live project I spent time on throughout the final two weeks of my coursework at The Tech Academy.
+The project was a management portal used for scheduling different people under different jobs under different managers utilizing the MVC model with the C# language and .NET frameworks.
+The project experience as a whole was a thorough exploration into the complexities of the coding universe, assembling my knowledge in HTML, CSS, JAVASCRIPT, SQL, and C# into one cohesive piece.
+Overall, I was able to greatly expand my problem-solving toolbox as a result of this project and equip myself with the knowledge I need to succeed as a developer.

 ### CalendarDatabase

-One of the most challenging user stories I tackled was fixing some errors present in the following code:
+One of the most challenging user stories I tackled focused on backend error handling and editing which turned into the following code:

       [HttpGet]
         public void ShowScheduleItems()